scramjetorg/transform-hub/docs/cli/commands-description.md

 **Arguments**

-*  query                    Sequence id or name to be overwritten
+*  query                    Sequence id to be overwritten
 *  package                  The file to upload

 **Options**